dvj-jenda/UnivvvverseDevvvvelopment/README.md

 # Place

-1. Both Directories where you want, OR under vvvv root and it HAS to work! ;)
+1. Directory where you want..